RenaldasSapaitis/CSU33012-REST-API-Project/README.md

 This works with any org, but you have to manually change the link to the org you want to use inside app.js, i.e. https://api.github.com/orgs/google/repos. with this you can generate a JSON, which is in this repository.

+To get this to work, simply download the code, and in your terminal do

+    npm install express

+and then

+    node app.js

+finally, go to

+    localhost:3069

 Resources used:

 https://github.com/octokit/rest.js/issues/243